 This adage rings true for anyone familiar with data analysis.
 If you don’t collect your data well, clean it, and ensure its integrity, it won’t reflect reality.
 All insights you draw from it will be invalid.

 If you want to make the most of your machine learning software (and frankly any data-related application), data hygiene is essential.
 For example, ecommerce search recommendations can only be as good as your data.
-If it is corrupt or disorganized, you won’t be able to draw insights, and any changes you make won’t reflect a customers’ real-world experiences.
+If it is corrupt or disorganised, you won’t be able to draw insights, and any changes you make won’t reflect a customers’ real-world experiences.

 The need for data integrity applies to the rest of your store’s operations as well.
 It may seem obvious, but it’s still crucial.
 Do the common things uncommonly well: